Dateline: Belgrade, Serbia

 Don’t be that person.

-Growing up in the United States – where this concept of piercing the corporate veil is largely talked about – it was always clear that if you run your company as a sham or front to protect you from liability, you’re going to get in trouble.
+Growing up in the United States – where this concept of piercing the corporate veil is largely talked about – it was always clear that if you run your company as a sham or front to protect you from personal liability, you’re going to get in trouble.

 In this article, I will tell you why this is so important, especially for businesses going offshore.